Lobbying Disclosure Act of 1995: Exceptions

 The legislation does not include those lobbyists whose "activities constitute less than 20 percent of the time engaged in services", thus failing to regulate grassroots (small donors) lobbying.
 The LDA includes a number of other "thresholds" that define what must be recorded.
 Any organization that spends more than $10,000 towards lobbying activities must also be registered.
 Amounts even slightly below this threshold are exempt from reporting.
 The outline for registration includes "name, address, business telephone number, and principal place of business of the registrant, and a general description of its business or activities", as well as for the client.
 The register must also include a statement of what issues the registrant expects to lobby or what may have already been lobbied.

 After recording, the records are maintained by the Clerk of the House and the Secretary of the Senate.
 Due to severe understaffing, these two offices are unable to check for illegal activities or corrupt practices, which is the most glaring shortcoming of the legislation.

 During a hearing before the Senate Committee on Rules and Administration, Senator Christopher Dodd stated that "[s]ince 2003, the Office of Public Records has referred over 2,000 cases to the Department of Justice, and nothing's been heard from them again".

+Amendment

+The Honest Leadership and Open Government Act of 2007 brought significant changes to the Lobbying Disclosure Act of 1995.
+It mandated quarterly filing of lobbying reports, introduced electronic filing requirements, and expanded disclosure obligations for registered lobbyists.
+The Act required disclosure of lobbyists' contributions, prohibited certain gifts and travel provided by lobbyists to government officials, and imposed stricter enforcement measures, including increased civil penalties and criminal sanctions for non-compliance.
+Additionally, it aimed to enhance transparency in lobbying activities by making lobbying activity reports readily accessible to the public online and by addressing conflicts of interest among government officials.